pzelnip/pycascades2022/Readme.md

 > User Group long-term.
 Come laugh and learn as we journey through my meetup
 > misadventures and prepare you for your own.

+Fun presentation, lots of good advice around organizing a UG.

+* check for existing group, see if you can join
+* throw your UG on a wiki, if your group ends, remove from wiki
+* keep your website in sync (don't let cert/domains expire, etc)
+* reach out to local businesses about hosting meetups
+* for other organizer, find someone reliable, etc, be kind when asking
+* getting people to come: reach out to friends/colleagues, but not spammy
+* check local universities for mailing lists, etc
+* use social media (low cost ad campaigns?)
+* create eye-catching graphics
+* there is an official Python channels of communication (wiki, email lists)
+* get feedback from meeting members & take it seriously
+* inform attendees about meeting structure beforehand (should they bring a computer? is there food? what are they in for?)
+* if presenting, prepare!
+* get the community involved, find others who might be willing to present or do lightning talks

+Spokane Python User Group <https://spokanepython.com/>

 ---

 ## Invisible Walls: Isolating Your Python